CloudSantosh/ci-cd-with-github-apache/README.md

 ![App Screenshot](images/image1.png)

-# Deployment
+# Infrastructure Provisioning Using terraform

-Here we first deploy Jenkins server in aws instances where jenkins is installed and webserver instance has apache installed in aws instances.
+Here we first provision Jenkins server in aws instances where jenkins is installed and webserver instance where apache installed in aws EC2 instances.

 ## Terraform